BikramKumar6928/public-notes/AI/Generative AI and LLMs Foundations.md

 The benefits of fine tuning are:-
 - Improved Model Performance, as the model can better understand and generate contextually relevant responses.
 - Improved Model Efficiency, as the number of trainable parameters are reduced thus making the model more efficient
+- No impact on Model latency, as no prompt injection is happening for every prompts.

+The drawbacks of fine tuning is that it requires a labelled dataset which can be expensive and time consuming to acquire.

+## Workflow for customising LLMs with data

+- Start with simple prompt for prompt engineering
+- Add few shot prompting
+- Add simple retrieval using RAG
+- Fine-tune the model
+- Optimise the retrieval on fine-tuned model